kirianguiller/reactive-dep-tree/README.md

 ## Description
 Reactive-dep-tree is an html component made in Vuejs that allow to easily show interactive dependency trees on any html pages.

+## Who need that ?
+Linguist, NLP researcher/engineer and computer scientist who want to show dependency tree in the browser.
+It is currently being used in :
+- [Arborator-Grew](https://arboratorgrew.elizia.net/#/) : A web-app for online collaborative dependency parsing.
+- [Surface Syntactic SUD](https://surfacesyntacticud.github.io) : A guideline on Surface Syntactic Universal Dependencies (SUD).
+Just check the website and try to interact with the dependency trees to have a live demo :D.

 ## How to implement in 2 steps